Krunal Pandya: International career

 In October 2018, Pandya was named in India's Twenty20 International (T20I) squads for their tours against the West Indies and Australia.
-He made his T20I debut for India against the West Indies on 4 November 2018, taking one wicket and scoring an unbeaten 21 runs off 9 balls.
+He made his T20I debut for India against the West Indies on 4 November 2018, taking one wicket and scoring an unbeaten 21 runs off nine balls.
 He was selected for India Twenty20 International team against Australia and played all three matches.
 In the first match he conceded 55 runs in four overs, but took 1/26 in the second T20I and won the Player of the Match award in the third match for his bowling performance of 4/36 in 4 overs.

 In March 2021, he was named in India's One Day International (ODI) squad for their series against England.
 He made his ODI debut for India on 23 March 2021, against England, scoring 58 not out.
 His fifty was the fastest on debut in an ODI match, coming from 26 balls.

 Personal life

 He is the elder brother of fellow Indian cricketer Hardik Pandya.
 On 27 December 2017, he married Pankhuri Sharma.
 The couple have two sons, Kavir Krunal Pandya, born on 18 July 2022 and Vayu Krunal Pandya, born on 21 April 2024.

-In January 2021, Indian cricketer Deepak Hooda wrote a scathing letter addressed to the Baroda Cricket Association accusing Krunal Pandya of using ‘abusive language’ and ‘threats to end his career’ and Hooda pulled himself out of the Syed Mushtaq Ali Trophy 2021.
+In January 2021, Indian cricketer Deepak Hooda wrote a scathing letter addressed to the Baroda Cricket Association accusing Pandya of using ‘abusive language’ and ‘threats to end his career’ and Hooda pulled himself out of the Syed Mushtaq Ali Trophy 2021.

 On 27 July 2021, he tested positive for COVID-19.

-In January 2022, Pandya's Twitter account was hacked, and suspicious tweets were posted from an alleged bitcoin scammer.
-Later in the day, all of the hacker's tweets were deleted and Pandya posted a tweet apologizing.
+In January 2022, Pandya's Twitter account was hacked, and suspicious tweets were posted from an alleged Bitcoin scammer.
+Later in the day, all those tweets were deleted and Pandya posted a tweet apologising.